brianwebb01/hexagonal-laravel-experiment/readme.md

 As a best practice we try to "code to an interface", which is why our Eloquent model implmements the `InstanceInterface`.
 That way we can type hint that interface in other functions, and later if we decide to have models that aren't Eloquent they can implment that interface too and everything should still work.

-## Feedback

-Please make pull requests and create issues for discussion and improvement.